NeuroTechX/ntx_slack_archive/eegdata.md

  >yep, i see what you mean. it's not made for data streaming. saying that, for a low channel count, the choice looks okay to me.

+10/31/2017 10:23 PM

+ **alexandre.barachant** :

+ >and Bluetooth 5 should be good enough for headset with decent channel count